-- A Class shares successful completion of a capital raising of at least \$5M by the Company in 2013.
-These shares subsequently lapsed on 31 December 2013 as the performance condition was not met; - o B Class shares the 5 business day weighted average share price of the Company's shares on the ASX being at least 25c.
-These shares were issued on 6 December 2013; and - o C Class shares the 5 business day weighted average share price of the Company's shares on the ASX being at least 50c.
-These shares were issued on 6 December 2013.
+- > B Class shares the 5 business day weighted average share price of the Company's shares on the ASX being at least 25c.
+These shares subsequently lapsed on 29 November 2015 as the performance condition was not met. - C Class shares the 5 business day weighted average share price of the Company's shares on the ASX being at least 50c.
+These shares subsequently lapsed on 29 November 2015 as the performance condition was not met. - D Class shares the Company achieving a positive EBITDA in respect of operations for a consecutive period of 3 months from an asset of the Company.